Congratulations on being accepted into the Acel Moore High School Journalism Workshop.

 - Be fair and balanced in reporting and writing your story.

 - Look for the unusual.
-In the newsroom, this is called “slant,” and simply it means making the article as interesting and appealing as possible, while following the basics of good reporting.
+Make your article as interesting and appealing as possible, while following the basics of good reporting.

 Editing and Story Distribution